 - 1. To create a learning environment that stimulates intellectual curiosity, fosters values of civic life, and promotes personal development and growth. - 2.
-To contribute to the on-going efforts of other schools in terms of creating a learner-centric academic activities and programs. - 3.
+To contribute to the on-going efforts of other schools in terms of creating learner-centric academic activities and programs. - 3.
 To collaborate with other entities and departments within the university to foster a culture that is geared towards a rewarding university experience and increasing learners' retention. - 4.
-To prepare learners to be enlightened, well-educated citizens who can take systematic and scientific approaches to solving problems, communicate effectively, reason cogently, and think critically. - 5.
-To prepare learners to become active online learners with broad understanding to the concepts and approaches of e-learning. - 6.
-To provide an environment in which learners are able to experience the benefits of moving beyond the knowledge boundaries of a single discipline and explore cross and interdisciplinary connections, and cross-cultural contexts. - 7.
-To establish a rich and diverse portfolio of extra-curricular programs that re-enforces interdisciplinary learning, enhances learners' life skills and fosters community-based experiences.
+To prepare learners to be enlightened, well-educated citizens who can take systematic and scientific approaches to solving problems, and who can communicate effectively, reason cogently, and think critically. - 5.
+To prepare learners to become active online learners with broad understanding of the concepts and approaches of smart learning. - To provide an environment in which learners are able to experience the benefits of moving beyond the knowledge boundaries of a single discipline and explore cross and interdisciplinary connections, and cross-cultural contexts.